moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="symbolErc20"></a>
 # **symbolErc20**
-> AccountControllerResponse symbolErc20(authorization, name, inputBody)
+> TransactionAPIResponse symbolErc20(authorization, name, inputBody)